Comparison of biomedical relationship extraction methods and models for knowledge graph creation: Introduction

 The hypothesis and claims, that researchers often would like to validate, can be summarized in a simple sentence with two interacting concepts and a predicate describing their interaction (e.g. \underline{Aspirin} \textit{treats} \underline{pain}).
 Hypothesis and claims are named relationships between concepts.
 These named relationships can be extracted with evidence (sentences from articles, stating them) from biomedical literature.
 Also, entities may be connected with many other entities in relationships, finally generating a large knowledge graph.
-This knowledge graph can be later utilized to infer knowledge by following connections ($A \rightarrow B, B \rightarrow C, therefore A \rightarrow C$), and even applications of graph machine learning to find potentially missing edges (relationships), or discover potential leads and targets in drug discovery process.
+This knowledge graph can be later utilized to infer knowledge by following connections ($A \rightarrow B, B \rightarrow C, therefore A \rightarrow C$), and even applications of graph machine learning to find potentially missing edges (relationships), or discover potential leads and targets in the drug discovery process.

 The ways of validating claims, and inferring new knowledge from the statements in the knowledge graphs have been examined in areas of knowledge graph databases \citep{messina2017biograkn,miller2013graph}, semantic web \citep{mcguinness2004owl,parsia2004pellet,sirin2007pellet,shearer2008hermit} and graph machine learning \citep{scarselli2008graph,velivckovic2017graph,qu2019gmnn}.
-However, in order to be able to do inference and validation over knowledge graph, the knowledge needs to be extracted from text and normalized.
-Most of the normalization research in the biomedical domain considers normalization of named entities, such as diseases, genes, and compounds \citep{cho2017method,ji2020bert,zhou2020knowledge}.
-On the other hand, it was not given much attention to normalization of biomedical relationships.
+However, in order to perform inference and validation over a knowledge graph, the knowledge needs to be extracted from the text and normalized.
+Most of the normalization research in the biomedical domain considers the normalization of named entities, such as diseases, genes, and compounds \citep{cho2017method,ji2020bert,zhou2020knowledge}.
+On the other hand, it was not given much attention to the normalization of biomedical relationships.
+Relationship extraction research in the biomedical domain is often limited to a certain domain (e.g. cancer or cardiovascular domain) and considers a limited set of possible relationship entity pairs and relationship types \citep{rindflesch1999edgar,yang2021mining}.
 Normalized relationships (graph edges) are the pillar of successful systematization of knowledge in knowledge graphs.

+As part of the R\&D organization within Bayer pharmaceuticals, we focus on generating knowledge graphs relevant to drug discovery, target identification, and indication expansion.
+Most of the use-cases we are dealing with are related to humans.
+Therefore, the defined relationship model and methods for relationship extraction, described in this paper, will focus on the stated use-cases.